Doubling NIRSpec/IFS capability to calibrate the single-epoch black hole mass relation at high redshifts: Summary and conclusions

 \section{Summary and conclusions}

-In this work, we present and release a modification of the JWST Science Calibration Pipeline for NIRSpec IFU observations that more than doubles the wavelength coverage achievable with the medium-resolution (R1000) G140M/F100LP and G235M/F170LP configurations (see Table~\ref{tab:new_coverage}).
+In this work, we present and release a modification of the JWST science calibration pipeline for NIRSpec IFU observations that more than doubles the wavelength coverage achievable with the medium-resolution (R1000) G140M/F100LP and G235M/F170LP configurations (see Table~\ref{tab:new_coverage}).
 We also provide the corresponding reference and calibration products as machine-readable files, enabling the community to run the data-reduction workflow directly and obtain final flux-calibrated datacubes over the extended wavelength range.
-The extended coverage maximizes the scientific return from archival datasets and will offer new opportunities for the upcoming observing programs with JWST.
-We note that spectra in the extended wavelength range exhibit a modest increase in the RMS level (up to a factor of 2–-3 compared to observations obtained in the nominal filter).
-As a result, the method is best suited for bright targets or for detecting longer-wavelength spectral features (e.g., rest-frame optical/near-IR lines) as a secondary objective in observing programs with long exposure times that primarily focus on the detection of fainter, shorter-wavelength emission as the rest-frame UV lines.
-The extended spectra reach a resolution up to R~$\sim2500$, approximately twice that of spectra in the nominal range and comparable with that of the high-resolution gratings (R~$\sim$~2700).
+The extended coverage maximizes the scientific return from archival datasets and offers new opportunities for upcoming JWST observing programs.
+We note that spectra in the extended wavelength range exhibit a modest increase in the RMS level (up to a factor of two to three compared with observations obtained in the nominal filter).
+As a result, the method is best suited for bright targets or for detecting longer-wavelength spectral features (e.g., rest-frame optical and near-IR lines) as a secondary objective in observing programs with long exposure times that primarily focus on detecting fainter, shorter-wavelength emission, such as the rest-frame UV lines.
+The extended spectra reach a resolution of up to R~$\sim2500$, approximately twice that of the spectra in the nominal range and comparable to that of the high-resolution gratings (R~$\sim$~2700).

-We exploit our new data reduction to recover the \ha emission line of a sample of five QSO at $z\sim 2$, for which only \hb\ and \oiii\ were included in the nominal wavelength range.
-We selected those targets because they have an independent measure of the BH mass through reverberation mapping campaigns \citep{Shen:2024} derived from the \mgii or \civ emission line.
-Our extension of the G140M/F100LP data also allows us to obtain the \ha\ flux and FWHM, to directly compare the BH mass from reverberation mapping to the most commonly used SE calibrators at high redshift, which typically employ the \ha and \hb emission lines.
-All the SE relations that we employ are calibrated locally, but are routinely used to infer the BH masses up to $z\sim9$ \citep[e.g., ][]{Tripodi:2024, Taylor:2025}.
+We used our new data reduction to recover the \ha emission line of a sample of five QSOs at $z\sim 2$, for which only \hb\ and \oiii\ fall within the nominal wavelength range.
+We selected these targets because they have independent BH mass measurements from RM campaigns \citep{Shen:2024} based on the \mgii or \civ emission lines.
+Our extension of the G140M/F100LP data also allowed us to obtain the \ha\ flux and FWHM, allowing a direct comparison between RM BH masses and the most commonly used SE calibrators at high redshift, which typically employ the \ha and \hb emission lines.
+All SE relations that we used were calibrated locally, but are routinely used to infer BH masses up to $z\sim9$ \citep[e.g.,][]{Tripodi:2024, Taylor:2025}.